 - a health scare.

-Both are events outside the owner’s control, and yet many of my clients view succession planning as the job of the “old white-haired president”.
+Both events are outside the owner’s control, and yet many of our clients view succession planning as the job of the “old white-haired president”.
 Succession is certainly not something that they have to concern themselves with, at least not yet.
 Whether it is an immediate concern or a long-term consideration, take a page from the retirement experts: “You’re closer than you think.”